St. Olav's shrine: Possible St. Olav relic in Oslo

 The only known relic of St. Olav in modern time is the Arm Relic, given by King Oscar I of Sweden and Norway to St. Olav’s Catholic Cathedral in Oslo in 1862.
 The relic, which is a human calf bone and not an arm bone, had then been kept in the Danish National Museum in Copenhagen since the late 17th century.
 The relic may have come to Copenhagen among several St. Olav relics that King Christian II of Denmark-Norway had requested from Nidaros after his coronation in Oslo in the summer of 1514.

 According to Øystein Ekroll it was only in the early 1800s that this relic was linked to St. Olav.
 Before this its history has not been documented.

 The relic was in 2012 examined by Professor Per Holck, a University of Oslo anatomist, at the request of historian Øystein Morten and with the permission of Bishop Bernt Ivar Eidsvig of the Catholic Diocese of Oslo.
 Results were published by Morten and Holck on 16 March 2013.

 Examinations confirm that the relic is the left calf bone of a male who died in a time span covering 1030, and who had been in battle.
 At his death, the person has been about the age of Olav Haraldsson.
 As a child he had been raised on an inland diet.
 The person may have been unusually tall for the period, about 180 cm.
 Also, tissue remains indicate that the bone may belong to a body that has been mummified and not buried.
 This may indicate that the relic is genuine, as St. Olav's body was never buried but was kept swaddled in cloths in its shrine for centuries, initially in St. Clemen's Church and then in Nidaros Cathedral.

-In the calf bone in St. Olav Cathedral in Oslo, remains of mitrochondrial DNA, inherited only from the mother, were found.
+In the calf bone in St. Olav Cathedral in Oslo, remains of mitochondrial DNA, inherited only from the mother, were found.
 An obvious next step would be to compare this with possible similar DNA traces in the remains of Olav Haraldsson's half-brother on the mother's side, King Harald Hardråde.
 His remains are thought to still rest in their grave in the ruins of Helgeseter (Elgseter) Augustinian Priory at Øya in Trondheim, under the street of Klostergata, between Klostergata 47 and 60–62.
 Excavations here depend on an initiative by the Norwegian Directorate for Cultural Heritage.